Udj13/AGLoRa/README.md

 ![AGLoRa client](https://bitlite.ru/wp-content/uploads/2021/11/aglora-test-3km.jpg)

 - Install application on your device
 - Turn on the AGLoRa trackers.
-When GPS data is correct, the built-in LED is on.
+When the GPS data is correct, the built-in LED will turn on.
-- Scan for available device
+- Scan for available devices
 - Select your Bluetooth module from the List (“AGLoRa”)
-- Waiting receive data from other trackers
+- Wait to receive data from other trackers